moneebullah25/generic-c-dsa-algorithms/README.md

 - **Matrix\* MatrixSubtractWithBroadcast(const Matrix\* m1, const Matrix\* m2)** Subtracts one matrix from another element-wise, with broadcasting of the smaller matrix to match the dimensions of the larger matrix.
 - **Matrix\* MatrixMultiplyWithBroadcast(const Matrix\* m1, const Matrix\* m2)** Multiply two matrices m1 and m2 with Broadcast if required and return the result.
 - **Matrix\* MatrixElementWiseMultiplyWithBroadcast(const Matrix\* m1, const Matrix\* m2)**  Mutiply two matrices element wise aka (Hadamard product) m1 and m2 with Broadcast if required and return and create the resultant matrix.
+- **void MatrixReshape(Matrix\* m, unsigned int new_rows, unsigned int new_cols)** Function that reshapes a matrix to a new number of rows and columns.
+The function asserts that the matrix pointer m is not null.
 - **void MatrixTranspose(Matrix\* m)** Transposes the input matrix by swapping rows and columns, and modifies the input matrix in-place.
 - **double MatrixTrace(const Matrix\* m)** Computes the trace of the input matrix, which is the sum of the elements on the main diagonal.
 - **double MatrixDeterminant(const Matrix\* m)** Computes the determinant of the input matrix.